KatherineMichel/portfolio/doc/2024-recap.md

 ### Family Tragedy

 On April 15, 2022, my [Aunt Judy died](https://www.livingstonfh.com/obituary/judith-k-markel) of pancreatic cancer.
 On March 29 of this year, my Uncle Edward passed away too.
-He had been suffering from probable Lyme-disease induced dementia and took a fall.
+He had been suffering from probable Lyme-disease induced dementia and took a fall, but ultimately, he died of a broken heart.

+A part of me never believed this day could happen, and I wished it never would.
 Uncle Edward and Aunt Judy were truly larger than life.
-A part of me never believed this day could happen, and I wished it never would.

-My uncle's life was not so easy after Aunt Judy died.
+His life was not so easy after Aunt Judy died.
 He missed his Judy.
 He died peacefully, and I am comforted by the fact that he had a smile on his face.

 You can learn more about him in his [obituary](https://www.livingstonfh.com/obituary/edward-a-markel) or the [replay of his funeral](https://www.facebook.com/prettyprairieumc/videos/1118062006180755).